AI-Powered

 In Brief Blood oxygen saturation, also known as oxygen saturation or SpO2, refers to the percentage of hemoglobin in the blood that is saturated with oxygen.
 Hemoglobin is the protein in red blood cells that carries oxygen from the lungs to the rest of the body.

 Why Check?
 Blood oxygen saturation provides valuable information about the functioning of the respiratory and cardiovascular systems.
+Regular checks will let you monitor your: Health: Blood oxygen saturation can be used to monitor respiratory health cardiovascular systems.
 Regular checks will let you stay on top of your: Respiratory Health: Blood oxygen saturation can be used to monitor respiratory health, as low oxygen saturation can indicate problems such as asthma, chronic obstructive pulmonary disease (COPD), and pneumonia.
 Cardiac Health: Blood oxygen saturation can also be used to monitor cardiac health, as changes in oxygen saturation can indicate changes in cardiac function and may be an early warning sign of heart disease.
 High-Altitude Illness: At high altitudes, the air pressure and oxygen availability decreases, which can cause low blood oxygen saturation.
 Checking your blood oxygen saturation regularly when at high altitudes can help you detect and manage high-altitude illness.
 Sleep Apnea: Low blood oxygen saturation during sleep can be a sign of sleep apnea, a condition in which a person repeatedly stops breathing during sleep.
 Anesthesia Monitoring: Blood oxygen saturation is also monitored during surgery to ensure that the patient is receiving adequate oxygen and to detect any changes in cardiac or respiratory function.

 ACCURACY Blood Oxygen Reading =/- 2% What does this mean?
 In other words, if Helfie's AI provides a Blood Oxygen reading that is incorrect, the maximum level of inaccuracy would be 2%.
 This is considered a small error rate.